 The foundation of the Filistrucchi company dates back to 1720.

-In the current green road, at the time via del Fosso, so called in memory of a moat adjacent to the ancient city walls and adjacent to the back of the sixteenth century church of Niccolò di Bari called del Ceppo, the current building that houses the "Bottega".
+In the current Verdi street, at the time via del Fosso, so called in memory of a moat adjacent to the ancient city walls and adjacent to the back of the sixteenth century church of Niccolò di Bari called del Ceppo, the current building that houses the "Bottega".
 The shop has remained unchanged through centuries, resisting two floods that flooded it on November 3, 1844 and November 4, 1966.

 At the time Florence was governed by Cosimo III de 'Medici.